 15. All pets are sent home with an oral pain medication for 5 days

-Typically pets are sent home after 4pm and Dr. Molly will discuss all instructions with you when your pet is discharged from the hospital.
+Typically pets are sent home after 3:30pm and Dr. Molly or one of our highly skilled technicians will discuss all instructions with you when your pet is discharged from the hospital.

 Our pricing for spay surgeries includes all of the above, the only additional charge is for pre-anesthetic blood testing or if an e-collar is needed to prevent licking at the incision.